 - -to complete an independent study project in a MEMS area of interest to the student’s interests and/or professional goals (MEM 4905H) under the supervision of the MEMS in Mannheim faculty.

-- The “Walking Tour of Imperial Europe” involves excursions to Trier – with the basilica of Constantine and other ancient buildings – where the Roman Empire first became “Holy”; to Aachen, home of Charlemagne and the Carolingian renovatio of the Roman Empire; to the Free Imperial Cities of Worms and Speyer on the Rhine river with their rich Jewish and Christian cultural heritage, and to other sites of interest in the historical Palatinate; to Nuremberg, where the Holy Roman Empire intersects with Hitler’s infamous “Third Reich”; and, finally, to Strasbourg, straddling the territories of former national rivals Germany and France and current seat of the European Union.
+- The “Walking History of Imperial Europe” involves excursions to Trier – with the basilica of Constantine and other ancient buildings – where the Roman Empire first became “Holy”; to Aachen, home of Charlemagne and the Carolingian renovatio of the Roman Empire; to the Free Imperial Cities of Worms and Speyer on the Rhine river with their rich Jewish and Christian cultural heritage, and to other sites of interest in the historical Palatinate; to Nuremberg, where the Holy Roman Empire intersects with Hitler’s infamous “Third Reich”; and, finally, to Strasbourg, straddling the territories of former national rivals Germany and France and current seat of the European Union.

-- Program includes regional transportation ticket that enables wide-ranging independent regional travel extending from Bavaria to France.
+- Program includes a regional transportation ticket that enables wide-ranging independent regional travel extending from Bavaria to France.
 Independent travel on the weekends is encouraged!

 Students will be housed in dormitories of the University of Mannheim.
 The space in this program is limited and applications are considered on a space-available basis, so please apply early.